bernardosulzbach/dungeon/CONTRIBUTING.md

 parser ignores all of them.

+**Comments**

+Comments may be written by preceding the line with ``//``.
+Note that this does not mean 'ignore until the end of the line' as it would in C, C++, or Java.
+Instead, it signifies to the parser that the whole line should be ignored and it only works when the slashes are the first non-whitespace characters of the line.

 **Important**

 An element (an object in a resource file) begins when the first key read from that resource file is read again.